guidepup/guidepup.dev/docs/api/class-guidepup.md

 **See:** [macOSActivate]

-Opens a MacOS application if not already open, and focuses the application.
+Opens a macOS application if not already open, and focuses the application.

 ## MacOSApplications {#guidepup-macos-applications}

 **Type:** [MacOSApplications]

-Identifiers for standard applications available on MacOS.
+Identifiers for standard applications available on macOS.

 ## MacOSKeyCodes {#guidepup-macos-key-codes}

 **Type:** [MacOSKeyCodes]

-Key codes for MacOS.
+Key codes for macOS.

 ## MacOSModifiers {#guidepup-macos-modifiers}

 **Type:** [MacOSModifiers]

-Modifier keys for MacOS.
+Modifier keys for macOS.

 ## macOSQuit {#guidepup-macos-quit}

 **See:** [macOSQuit]

-Quits a MacOS application if running.
+Quits a macOS application if running.

 ## nvda {#guidepup-nvda}